 You have a gorgeous, well-written website that’s ranking well with the search engines.
 Your digital storefront is sparkling, and customers are calling.
 Why do you need a social media presence at all?

-There’s a simple answer to this commonly asked question: consumers expect it.
+There’s a simple answer to this commonly asked question.
+That answer is this: consumers expect it.
 Just as the average consumer expects your business to have a website, he expects you to have an active social media account.

 It doesn’t matter which social media platform you choose.
 Each has its benefits, and each its downsides.
 Facebook allows for greater search engine visibility, Twitter is phenomenal for building your brand, and LinkedIn is great if you strive to be perceived as an expert.
 What matters is that you find a platform you like, and use it regularly.

 - 77 percent of consumers who send an email say they’ll not wait more than 6 hours for a company to respond.

 - 85 percent of consumers using Facebook to contact a business want a response within 6 hours